Reporting guidelines under development for other study designs

 A website has been created, with a description of the core group, the chronology of activities, and publications, here: http://www.thecris.org.

 Read the concept note: Krithikadatta J, Gopikrishna V, Datta M. CRIS Guidelines (Checklist for Reporting In-vitro Studies): A concept note on the need for standardized guidelines for improving quality and transparency in reporting in-vitro studies in experimental dental research.
 J Conserv Dent.
 2014;17(4):301-304.
 PMID: 25125839

 Consensus Reporting Items for Research in Primary Care (CRISP) (registered 28 August 2018)

 The CRISP working group is an international, interprofessional, interdisciplinary team working to improve the reporting of primary care research.
 Globally, there are no guidelines on the reporting of primary care research.
 There are specific factors related to primary care research and research translation that warrant guidance in reporting.
 We will perform a needs assessment to identify common and important areas for improvement in reporting of primary care research.
-Based upon this review, we will propose either extensions of existing guidelines (one or more) or a new guideline.
-We plan to use a transparent, explicit, iterative group process to develop guidelines that will be useful across the many methods, populations and settings where primary care research is performed, reported and applied.
+Based on this review, they will propose either extensions of existing guidelines (one or more) or a new guideline.
+We plan to use a transparent, explicit, iterative group process to develop guidelines that will be useful across the many methods, populations, and settings where primary care research is performed, reported, and applied.

 CHecklist for conversation Analysis reporTing (CHAT) (registered 29 August 2018)